wikimedia/mediawiki-libs-Bcp47Code/README.md

 between BCP 47 users (such as HTML and HTTP handlers) and core strongly typed and clear by using this opaque interface object.
-This avoids confusion between strings representing "MediaWiki internal language codes" (case-sensitive, usually lower-case) and strings representing "BCP-47 codes" (case-insensitive, often mixed-case).
+This avoids confusion between strings representing "MediaWiki internal language codes" (case-sensitive, usually lower-case) and strings representing "BCP 47 codes" (case-insensitive, often mixed-case).